twstokes/AppleGenericDoom/README.md

 - watchOS currently does not have sound

 ## Controls
-The watch app has touch controls as follows:
+The watch app has touch controls.

 The full screen is divided into a 3x3 grid: